Compute

 A connection pool needs to be used to avoid using a single connection or a large number of short connections.

 A single connection has HA risks.
-The performance of short connections is poor, and short connections consume a large number of CPUs and network resources, may causing performance bottlenecks.
+The performance of short connections is poor, and short connections consume a large number of CPUs and network resources, which may cause bottlenecks.
 Therefore, you are advised to use mainstream SDK connection pools to connect a service program to GeminiDB Redis instances.

 6